Costinteo/osds-lab/lab3/README.md

 **Hints**:

-* Always keep the calling convention in mind!
+* Always keep the calling convention for x64 in mind!
+Make sure you are not looking at the x86 calling convention.
 * Some parts of the program can be red herrings.
 But they could give you ideas of how to exploit it.
 * The `__attribute__` mess is really there so the compiler can generate some specific ROP gadgets.
 * Ask for help if stuck.